-Every year, as soon as the Holidays are over, we start to receive questions about E-Rate.
-As you probably know, E-Rate is a government reimbursement program designed to deliver affordable telecommunications and Internet access to rural schools, libraries and healthcare organizations.
-Like with any government program, E-Rate is full of rules, regulations, processes and procedures – all of which can lead to confusion and frustration for you and your customers if you’re not up to speed.
-Your eligible customers probably know a lot about E-Rate, but arming yourself with the basics will go a long way in positioning you as a knowledgeable resource they can count on.
+Every year, as soon as the holidays are over, we start to receive questions about E-rate.
+As you probably know, E-rate is a government reimbursement program designed to deliver affordable telecommunications and internet access to schools, libraries and rural healthcare organizations.
+Like with any government program, E-rate is full of rules, regulations, processes and procedures – all of which can lead to confusion and frustration for you and your customers if you’re not up to speed.
+Your eligible customers probably know a lot about E-rate, but arming yourself with the basics will go a long way in positioning you as a knowledgeable resource they can count on.

 To get you started, we’ve rounded up a list of frequently asked questions to highlight some of the essential elements of the program.
 For the sake of this discussion, we will focus on schools and libraries.
 To learn more about rural healthcare, check out our FAQs dedicated to that program.

-Before we get into the FAQs, let’s look at one of the fundamental concepts around E-Rate: the two ways reimbursement works.
+Before we get into the FAQs, let’s look at one of the fundamental concepts around E-rate: the two ways reimbursement works.

 - Service Provider Invoice (SPI) – Using the SPI method, the service provider charges the customer for the portion of the bill for which they are responsible.
 On the back end, the service provider submits the SPI form to obtain reimbursement form the government for the remainder of the total amount.

 - Billed Entity Applicant Reimbursement (BEAR) – Using the BEAR method, the service provider’s invoice will reflect the full amount of the service.
 The customer is responsible to pay the full amount and file the BEAR form to receive reimbursement from USAC, the pseudo-government agency tasked with administering the E-rate program.